sakerk/AI-Tool-Disclosure-List/README.md

 # Purpose
 These documents provide a generalized overview of both commercial and open-source AI-assisted tools commonly used in visual effects (VFX) and animation (ANM) production workflows.
-The intent is to support vendors, studios, and artists in maintaining transparency and compliance with contractual, legal, or security  requirements that may restrict or require prior approval for the use of AI technologies.
+The intent is to support vendors, studios, and artists in maintaining transparency with contractual or [security compliance requirements](#compliance-with-mpa-and-tpn-security-frameworks) that may restrict or require prior approval for the use of AI technologies within your company's workflows or pipelines that are used to deliver client content.

 The tools described vary in form and integration.
 Some are embedded within industry-standard software, while others are standalone applications or interfaces layered on top of open-source or commercial platforms.
 These tools are typically used to enhance, accelerate, or automate specific production tasks.
 They do not generate original creative content autonomously, but rather assist artists in achieving production goals more efficiently and consistently.